stanleyseow/gpt_functions/README.md

 # gpt_functions

+## Functions available :
+- current time in a city
-Can ask about current time or weather forecast in a city
+- weather forecast in a city
+- start and stop date ( mostly for database queries )

 ## Call with below URL
 ```